The

 To

-stabilise global temperatures, we need additional climate action,
+stabilise global temperatures, we need additional

-and the purpose of the project is to work for inclusion of
+and the purpose of the project is to work for inclusion

-a new category of climate action, in
+of a new category of climate action, in

-the form of sufficiency policies with the objective of having
+the form of sufficiency policies with

-these policies included in climate actions in the Nordic-Baltic
+in climate actions in the Nordic-Baltic countries.

 The sufficiency policies include policies for reductions